Thursday, January 12, 2012

 While the defendants dispute here that the electric service charges were reasonable, accurate, or just, Affordable Power’s petition attached an affidavit, made on the affiant’s personal knowledge, attesting that:

 Attached to this affidavit is the final bill and/or invoice that was sent to the listed customer.
 The final invoice was based on an open account with the customer for goods and/or services rendered.
-The final invoice is part of our systematic records, based on goods and/or services provide to the customer.
+The final invoice is part of our systematic records, based on goods and/or services provided to the customer.
 A true and correct copy of the Contract Agreement with the listed customer and Terms of Service is attached as Exhibit “1” of this Petition.

 The final invoice accurately reflects charges for goods and/or services provided.
 The amount of the account is just and true, it is due, the prices were charged according to a written contract with the customer and the charges are usual, customary and reasonable.
 The just and true amount of $29,615.04 plus interest, is currently due having been unpaid by the customer.
 This amount includes all lawful offsets, payments and credits.